tiredpixel/z.2015-11-24.ryespy/README.md

 Do whatever makes you happy.
 We'll probably still like you. :)

 Tests are written using [minitest](https://github.com/seattlerb/minitest), which is included by default in Ruby 1.9 onwards.
-To run all tests in a pretty way:
+To run all tests:

-    ruby -rminitest/pride test/ryespy.rb
+    rake test

 Or, if you're of that turn of mind, use [TURN](https://github.com/TwP/turn) (`gem install turn`):

-    turn test/ryespy.rb
+    turn test/

 ## Blessing